K3 surfaces with two involutions and low Picard number: Some background

 By complex K3 surface we mean a compact connected complex manifold~$X$ of dimension two with trivial canonical bundle and $H^1(X,\mathcal{O}_X)=0$.
 It follows that $X$ admits a holomorphic $2$-form that is nowhere vanishing and unique up to scaling.
 Examples of K3 surfaces are, among others, smooth quartic surfaces in~$\IP^3$, smooth intersections of a cubic and a quadric in $\IP^4$, smooth intersections of three quadrics in~$\IP^5$, and double covers of~$\IP^2$ ramified over a smooth curve of degree six.

 An algebraic K3 surface $X$ over a field~$k$ is a projective, geometrically integral and smooth variety~$X$ over~$k$ such that its canonical bundle $\Omega_{X/k}^2$ is isomorphic to $\mathcal{O}_X$ and with $H^1(X,\mathcal{O}_X)=0$.
-By the GAGA theorem \cite{Ser1956} we have the following connection between algebraic and complex K3 surfaces: starting with an algebraic K3 surface $X$ over~$k$, where $k$ is a subfield of $\IC$, the complex points~$X(\IC)$ have a natural structure of a complex K3 surface; as a converse, if one starts with a \emph{projective} complex K3 surface $X$, then there exists an algebraic K3 surface $X'$ over $\IC$ such that $X'(\IC)=X$.
+By the GAGA theorem \cite{Ser1956}, we have the following connection between algebraic and complex K3 surfaces: starting with an algebraic K3 surface $X$ over~$k$, where $k$ is a subfield of $\IC$, the complex points~$X(\IC)$ have a natural structure of a complex K3 surface; as a converse, if one starts with a \emph{projective} complex K3 surface $X$, then there exists an algebraic K3 surface $X'$ over $\IC$ such that $X'(\IC)=X$.
 More specifically, a complex K3 surface comes from an algebraic K3 surface if and only if it can be embedded in projective space.

-\begin{remark} There are complex K3 surfaces that are not projective and hence not algebraic.
-As already noticed, these non-projective K3 surfaces do not have a holomorphic involution and will not be of importance in this paper. \end{remark}
+\begin{remark} There are complex K3 surfaces that are not projective and hence not algebraic (in fact non-projective K3 surfaces are dense in the moduli space of complex K3 surfaces).
+Nikulin shows that if a K3 surface has a non-symplectic automorphism of finite order, then it is projective, see~\cite[Theorems 0.1a) and 3.1a)]{Nikulin1979}.
+As in both Joyce--Karigiannis' and Kovalev--Lee's constructions a \emph{non-symplectic} involution is needed, non-projective K3 surface will not be considered in this paper. \end{remark}

-As said in the introduction, our attention will focus on algebraic complex K3 surfaces.
+Because of~\autoref{r:NonProj}, our attention will focus on algebraic complex K3 surfaces.
 Therefore, unless stated otherwise, a complex K3 surface will be assumed to be algebraic.
 We will use both the algebraic and manifold structure on the K3 surface.